-David Sym-Smith, is the CEO at IndoTraq who has developed the fastest and most precise wireless indoor tracking system and a Venture Partner at Mobility Ventures.
+David Sym-Smith, is a Partner at Mobility Ventures and served as Interim CEO at IndoTraq who has developed the fastest and most precise wireless indoor 3D tracking system.
 David is a 25 year mobile industry veteran and has a solid record of building multimillion dollar operations from scratch along with profitable exits.

-David has served as senior executive of global corporations as well as a several startups.
-He has a proven record of success in launching new markets, starting new business groups, building sales channels, introducing new products and services, winning market share and exceeding revenue and sales goals.
+David has served as senior executive of global corporations as well as at multiple startups.
+He has a proven record of success in launching new markets, turnarounds, starting new business groups, building sales channels, introducing new products and services, winning market share and exceeding revenue and sales goals.